HR Demand Forecasting - FACTORS AFFECTING - Techniques

 Demand for manpower/human resources is also estimated on the basis of ratio of production level and number of workers available.
 This ratio will be used to estimate demand of human resources.
 The following example will help in clearly understanding this technique.

 Estimated production for next year = 1,40,000 units

 Estimated no. of workers needed

 (on the basis of ratio-trend of 1: 200) will be = 700

-(e) Delphi Technique: Delphi technique is also very important technique used for estimating demand of human resources.
+Delphi technique is also very important technique used for estimating demand of human resources.
 This technique takes into consideration human resources requirements given by a group of experts i.e. mangers.
-The human resource experts collect the manpower needs, summarises the various responses and prepare a report.
+The human resource experts collect the manpower needs, summarizes the various responses and prepare a report.
 This process is continued until all experts agree on estimated human resources requirement.

 (a) Following the techniques of demand forecasting of human resources used by other similar organisations